One of the key ways to improve your chances of having a Social Security Disability claim approved is tied to the medical treatment you receive.

 Keep and organize all medical documentation you receive.
 If a physician requires that you reduce or alter your work, make sure you receive official notes that you can add to your file.
 Always ask for copies of your paperwork and statements of functional limitations.

 Applying for Social Security Disability can feel like fighting an uphill battle, even on a good day.
 But coupled with a limiting medical condition that keeps you from enjoying work and life, the process can be incredibly frustrating.
 Richard Smith has been practicing law for over 30 years and can offer compassionate attention to your case.
-Smith Injury Lawyers, PA, (864-236-5530) offers a free consultation.
+Smith Injury Law, PA, (864-236-5530) offers a free consultation.

 Disclaimer: Principle office is located at 1210 Laurens Rd, Greenville, SC 29607.
 No fee unless the case is settled or won, costs may be excluded.